chuanqisun/micro-controller-programming/week11/note.md

 ```

 With the scheduler in place, I was able to dispatch the command at the high speed without causing BLE transmission errors.

+## Servo doesn't move

+EE team shared their production board.
+Observations:

+- They arbitrarily set the I2C address, mismatching with our assumptions
+- The channel numbers are not what we expected.
+Possible issues:
+  - Our command is flawed
+  - EE team gave us the wrong map
+  - Our MUX logic is flawed